hwcadebrown/WebProgrammingY2S1/README.md

 Back end (Game Server): Alexander Wickham, am454

+# Deployment

-You can view the website at https://hwcadebrown.github.io/WebProgrammingY2S1/
+You can view a demo state of the game at https://hwcadebrown.github.io/WebProgrammingY2S1/